 Using the survey data described above we estimated investment in reproductive tissues, replacement of leaves lost via turnover, investment into leaf expansion, and investment into stem tissues, all on a dry-mass basis.
 Total reproductive investment was estimated from the survey data as the sum of investment in all the different flowering parts during the year.
 We applied an accounting algorithm to estimate the number of each part that progressed from one stage to another in the interval between censuses and then used species-level estimates of the weight for each part to estimate the dry-mass cost involved.
 Further details are given in the Supplementary materials and in an accompanying paper (Wenk et al. 2017).
-The total weight of leaves on each plant was estimated at the beginning of the study.
+The total weight of leaves and stem on each plant was estimated at the beginning and end of the study.
 At the end of the study we measured the weight directly from dried and harvested material.
-We then estimated the net change in leaf mass across the study period by fitting Generalised Additive Model (GAM) across a plot of age versus weight, for all individuals in a species, and applying an appropriate rate of change for each individual (see Supplementary materials for details).
+We then estimated the net change in leaf mass across the study period by fitting a model of weight against age (details below) for all individuals in a species, and applying an appropriate rate of change for each individual.
 For each individual, the amount of leaf turnover that occurred was estimated from a subsample of leaf-loss taken from a single sub-branch and applied to the entire plant.
 The fractions of leaves lost on the leader shoot was calculated from the leaf count at the start and end of the study.
 We then assumed this ratio applied to the entire leaf canopy to determine the total yearly leaf loss.
 The amount invested in leaf expansion was then estimated as the difference between total leaf growth and leaf replacement.
-We estimated net stem growth from allometry data on stem diameter combined with actual masses taken during harvest of plants (see Supplementary materials).
+We estimated net stem growth from allometry data on stem diameter combined with actual masses taken during harvest of plants.
 Reproductive allocation was calculated as the fraction of investment in all reproductive tissues and leaf expansion going to reproductive tissues.

-Leaf weight was converted to leaf area via a species-level average of the trait leaf mass per area, estimated from leaves collected at three shoot ages from each of 3-5 individuals.
+Leaf mass per area was estimated from leaves collected at three shoot ages from each of 3-5 individuals.
 Leaves were scanned to determine leaf area and then over dried at 60ºC for 48 hours to determine dry leaf mass.